openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

    ``<ol>`` tags around the selected text, and encloses each paragraph in ``<li>`` tags.

 #.
-Decrease and increased the indentation of the selected paragraph.
+Decrease and increase the indentation of the selected paragraph.

 #.
 Format the selected paragraph as a blockquote.
 The editor inserts
    ``<blockquote>`` tags around the selected text, which is then displayed as a separate paragraph in a monospace font.

 #.
 Create a hypertext link from the selected text.
+For more information, see
-See :ref:`Add a Link in an
+   :ref:`Add a Link in an HTML Component`.
-   HTML Component`.

 #.
 Remove a hypertext link from the selected text.

 #.
 Insert an image at the cursor.
-See :ref:`Add an Image to an HTML Component`.
+For more information, see :ref:`Add an Image
+   to an HTML Component`.

 #.
 Review the HTML markup.